A Guide to 7 Spanish Proficiency Tests

 What is a Spanish proficiency exam?

-The Spanish competency exam evaluates your ability to use Spanish to communicate in real-life situations.
-It covers various settings, topics, and contexts and how to use and apply them in day-to-day conversations.
+The Spanish competency exam evaluates your ability to communicate in Spanish in real-life situations.
+It covers various settings, topics, and contexts and how to use and apply them in daily conversations.

 Typically, the exam measures four fundamental language skills: speaking, writing, reading, and listening.
 Some tests may only evaluate a few of these skills.